nilseuropa/dosmnt/README.md

   answers requests via COM1, and proxies them to the DOS file APIs.
 * **Linux host** (`linux/`): a FUSE filesystem that connects to the DOS server, translates normal POSIX operations into serialized commands, and mounts the tree at any directory on the host.

-The current implementation is intentionally read-only.
-Extending the protocol to handle writes or metadata updates should follow the same framing rules described below.
+Reads and writes (including truncation) flow over the same serial link, so you can copy files both from and to the DOS machine.

 ## On-the-wire protocol